Edinburgh: Day 5

 Dewar’s Distillery

 The remainder decided to discover the Dewar family’s pursuit of Scotch whisky perfection in the distillery they built in 1898.
 Producing the beautifully balanced single malt at the heart of the Dewar’s blend, Dewar’s Aberfeldy Distillery is the spiritual home of America’s top selling Scotch.
-Karen chose to soaked up the atmosphere in the Whisky Lounge.
+Karen chose to soak up the atmosphere in the Whisky Lounge.
+The difficulty was which flight to choose - 3 or 4 tastes?
+None of this area of Scotland is known for the smoky/peaty flavors of whisky, so our choices were limited to light and delicate palettes.

 The four of us decided to skip the Dewar’s experience and hike the Birks.